zouharvi/reference-mt-distill/README.md

-# Reference MT Steal
+# Reference MT Distillation

-Repository for the project _Almost Black-Box MT Model Stealing with Reference Translations Supersampling_
+Repository for the project _Neural Machine Translation Distillation Filtering and Sampling_

 ## Introduction